python-cffi/cffi/doc/source/index.rst

 with "``...;``" and completed with ``verify()``; you need to declare it completely in ``cdef()``.

-.. versionadded:: 0.2
-   Aside from these limitations, functions and callbacks can now return structs.
+Aside from these limitations, functions and callbacks can return structs.

 Variadic function calls